Home Articles Golden Oldies Speaking Schedule About Christ or Chaos Links Donations Contact Us

 Furthermore, in this one Church of Christ no man can be or remain who does not accept, recognize and obey the authority and supremacy of Peter and his legitimate successors.
 Did not the ancestors of those who are now entangled in the errors of Photius and the reformers, obey the Bishop of Rome, the chief shepherd of souls?
 Alas their children left the home of their fathers, but it did not fall to the ground and perish for ever, for it was supported by God.
 Let them therefore return to their common Father, who, forgetting the insults previously heaped on the Apostolic See, will receive them in the most loving fashion.
 For if, as they continually state, they long to be united with Us and ours, why do they not hasten to enter the Church, "the Mother and mistress of all Christ's faithful"?
 Let them hear Lactantius crying out: "The Catholic Church is alone in keeping the true worship.
 This is the fount of truth, this the house of Faith, this the temple of God: if any man enter not here, or if any man go forth from it, he is a stranger to the hope of life and salvation.
 Let none delude himself with obstinate wrangling.
 For life and salvation are here concerned, which will be lost and entirely destroyed, unless their interests are carefully and assiduously kept in mind."

-Benedict XVI, who is keeping true to the ethos of the novelties of the Second Vatican Council as regards ecumenism and the very nature of the Church herself, would do well to consider the prophetic warning of Pope Pius IX, contained in his first encyclical letter, Qui Pluribus, 1846:
+The current universal public face of apostasy in the counterfeit church of conciliarism, Jorge Mario Bergoglio/Francis, who is keeping ever true to the ethos of the apostasies of the "Second" Vatican Council as regards ecumenism and the very nature of the Church herself, would do well to consider the prophetic warning of Pope Pius IX, contained in his first encyclical letter, Qui Pluribus, November 9, 1846:

 There is no such thing as inter-religious "dialogue" in the Deposit of Faith, only the loving but firm proclamation of the truths entrusted by the God-Man Himself, Our Blessed Lord and Saviour Jesus Christ, solely to the Catholic Church so that all men in the world can be invited at all times in human history to their true mater and magister, their mother and teacher, who desires to nurture them with supernatural helps unto an eternal blessedness in the glory of the Beatific Vision of Father, Son, and Holy Ghost.